auth0-samples/auth0-spring-security-api-sample/01-Authorization/README.md

 ## Running the sample with Docker

-In order to run the example with docker you need to have `docker` installed.
+In order to run the example with docker, you need to have `docker` installed.

 You also need to set the client credentials as explained [previously](#authentication).